necro351/diffprompt/README.md

   // Implement test here for func Scan(array []int, value int) (int, bool) which returns first index with value and true, or false if none

-}'|./orgprompt
+}'|./diffprompt
 ```

-Input to `orgprompt` is a combination of prompt and code.
+Input to `diffprompt` is a combination of prompt and code.
 The prompt are all lines that come before
 the delimeter line `vvv`.
 The code is all lines that come after the delimeter line.

 Vim Integration